Gokul7904231/AI-Operating-Content-generator/README.md

 For speech output, the waveform can react to the generated audio itself.

-This interaction model was deliberately designed so users do not need to manually traverse the underlying FactoryOS hierarchy.
+This interaction model was deliberately designed so users do not need to manually traverse the underlying ShortForge hierarchy.

 ---

 # 🏛️ Factory Hierarchy

-FactoryOS uses hierarchical responsibility rather than one monolithic agent.
+ShortForge uses hierarchical responsibility rather than one monolithic agent.

 ```text
 SUPREME AUTHORITY / ADMIN